MicrosoftDocs/visualstudio-docs.es-es/scripting-docs/winscript/reference/idebugapplication-synchronouscallindebuggerthread.md

 #### <a name="parameters"></a>Parámetros
  `pptc`
- [in] Objeto que se va a llamar.
+ [in] El objeto va a llamar.

  `dwParam1`
- [in] El primer parámetro para pasar a la `IDebugThreadCall::ThreadCallHandler` método.
+ [in] Primer parámetro para pasar a la `IDebugThreadCall::ThreadCallHandler` método.

  `dwParam2`
  [in] Segundo parámetro para pasar a la `IDebugThreadCall::ThreadCallHandler` método.